 Talking on the same line as Rai, Mitra also opined that there is enough money among angel networks and micro VC funds for good ESDM and IoT projects.
 “We do see competition among them to invest in the top tier companies,” says Mitra.
 No doubt such a flourishing scenario clearly depicts that there is a lot of supply of funds in the angel funding arena when it comes to the technology startup ecosystem.

 Indian tech startup space has really revolutionised over the last couple of years.
 It has seen disruptive growth.
 Rai decodes the primary challenge that a tech startup encounters in the country.
 “Most of the startups want to have a domestic market of their products and would like to access both the market and the capital.
 They also want to have some preferential procurement by the government,” says Rai.

 Speaking about this, we have witnessed such changes picking up pace in the country.
-To support startups gain access to the domestic market, the government is also coming forward with various support program to help startups with such procurement.
-An optimistic Rai believes that if startups get market access, it would give them great strength in terms of growth and scalability for this is something startups are looking upto.
+To support startups gain access to the domestic market, the government is also coming forward with various support programs to help startups with such procurement.
+An optimistic Rai believes that if startups get market access, it would give them great strength in terms of growth and scalability for this is something startups are looking up to.

-ESDM & IoT – A dense enough startup ecosystem?
+ESDM and IoT – A dense enough startup ecosystem?

 Coming to the question of a culture of innovation, does India have enough ESDM and IoT startups today?
 We tried to decode this query by talking to Bharat Innovation Fund (BIF), one of the leading early-stage venture funds with a mission to invest in IP driven Indian startups.